lillefyr/Fossasat-1Screen/README.md

 ## Software

-Software is developen with the Arduino GUI and consist of 3 repositories.
-This repository contains the display code, and can be utilised with other micro-controllers via I2C.
+Software is developen with the Arduino GUI and consist of 3 repositories. https://github.com/lillefyr/Fossasat-1Screen contains the display code, and can be utilised with other micro-controllers via I2C.

 https://github.com/lillefyr/Fossasat-1Ground contains the ground station code.